lokeshdarla/lokeshdarla/README.md

 - Participated in a 24-hour Hackathon called HACKSRM 4.O and built an AR-based model for the education sector.

-## Education

-- B.Tech, Computer Science Engineering (CSE) with a CGPA of 9.44 SRM-AP, SRM University Road, Amaravati, Andhra Pradesh 2022 - 2026

-- Class XII with a CGPA of 9.68
-  Sri Chaitanya Junior College, Tenali
-  2022 - 2022

 ## Certifications & Courses

 - Data Analysis with Python